haldawe2/express-axios-exercise/README.md

 ## Iteration 4 👓

-Write a GET route to the path '/' that will provide an HTML response containing links to all the 3 previous routes.
+Modify the GET route to the path '/' to provide an HTML response containing links to all the 3 previous routes.